Oceanic (Isis album): Reception

 As one reviewer notes, the album is in "a place somewhere between metal and hardcore and post-rock, a place where crunching guitars and hoarse, tuneless vocals and slow spaciness all converge and create something big and mean and delightful".
 The change of style proved trying for some long-standing fans, but beneficial in garnering a greater fanbase and the Neurosis-Godflesh comparisons began to weaken.
 The eschewing of sludgecore elements, and increased focus on atmospherics and post-rock elements whilst still retaining metal and hardcore elements led to the album being labelled by many as post-metal, and essentially as being the genre's progenitor.
 Some critics attribute it to having truly formed the genre, out of a previously nebulous definition.
 This leaning, in the direction of post-rock, was greeted with great critical acclaim; the presence of female vocals proved popular with many reviewers, and songs featuring those vocals are generally seen as stand-outs.
 Those songs include "The Beginning and the End", "Carry" and "Weight", all of which feature Maria Christopher of 27.Oceanic was named Terrorizer number one album of 2002, and in Drowned in Sound's "Our 66" introspective of the best albums of the past six years, it placed fifth.
 Pitchfork Media ranked it as 2002's 31st-best record, rating it as having “more depth than its touted predecessor”.
 It was greeted with great critical acclaim from not only niche magazines, but also from popular music reviewers, such as AllMusic.
 In some ways, this release pushed Isis to the fore of their genre, and enabled them to branch out to new fans.
 Beyond yearly accolades, it ranked fourth in Decibel's "Top 100 Albums of the Decade" special issue.
-In 2017, Rolling Stone ranked it at #72 on their list of the "100 Greatest Metal Albums of All Time".
+In 2017, Rolling Stone ranked it at No. 72 on their list of the "100 Greatest Metal Albums of All Time".

 Some fans and critics will point out that the album had a notable influence on the metal/post-rock scene in the years following.
 In 2004, Cult of Luna released Salvation; taking a similar stylistic departure from previous LPs Cult of Luna and The Beyond as Oceanic took from preceding albums SGNL>05 and Celestial.
 The band itself cites Isis as an influence, and a review in Terrorizer posits that Oceanic covered "fairly similar aquatic terrain" as their release Salvation.